co-cart/cocart-products/readme.txt

 This premium add-on provides a public version of accessing products, categories, tags, attributes and even reviews without the need to authenticate.

-> Once you have the plugin installed you will see new routes registered under `/cocart/v1/products`.
+> Once you have the plugin installed you will see the routes registered under `/cocart/v1/products`.

 ## Features